This post contains two questions around the topic of He Shou Wu, on estrogen and phytoestrogens. Here’s the first one:

 Modulation means changing, as in it could go up or down.

 And estrogen is actually important for men, including for sexual health!
 The amount matters.
-Yes, many guys are estrogen dominant, but some also have too low.
+Yes, many guys are estrogen dominant which is problematic, but some also have too little estrogen.
 This article, Estrogen for Men, contains more on the subject.

 The interesting thing about estrogen for men is that too high or too low estrogen can both lead to low libido and diminished sexual function.
 Most people don’t recognize that fact.